-- In order to advance diversity and inclusiveness, we consider the characteristics of each region, establish target values and action plans for each region, and engage in a variety of initiatives. - We develop a talent pipeline (plan for developing human resources) for succession planning that takes diversity into account, and are engaged in efforts to increase the ratio of women in management positions - Given that the majority of TEL's employees are engineers, we utilize recruiters and invest heavily in branding in order to hire women at a level at least equivalent to the general ratio of women in each region (for engineers, the ratio of women with majors in science and engineering) - By utilizing technology and employing common personnel systems around the world, we develop mechanisms that allow overseas entities to fulfill headquarters roles and functions, even from outside Japan - We hold events such as talks on diversity and inclusiveness by internal and external experts and leaders, create networking opportunities for employees with similar characteristics and experiences, and implement career roundtable discussions for people who are about to take, or have just returned from, maternity or childcare leave - In Japan, given the large number of opportunities we have to improve diversity, starting with gender, when compared with other countries, in 2021 we set a goal to achieve a female manager ratio (2.2% as of March 31, 2021) of 5.0% by 2026, and are working to achieve this ratio.
+- Of the six total members of the Board of Directors, two are now women. - As a global company, TEL promotes the right person in the right place across countries, such as appointing local personnel to the position of president at its overseas group companies in the United States, Europe, Asia, and other areas, and having overseas personnel take on the position of the headquarters.
+As such, we are making it possible to move the global development of our business strategy forward with a sense of speed in the Corporate Senior Staff (CSS), which is assembled from members of management, such as executive officers and from overseas Group companies. - In order to advance diversity and inclusiveness, we consider the characteristics of each region, establish target values and action plans for each region, and engage in a variety of initiatives. - We develop a talent pipeline (plan for developing human resources) for succession planning that takes diversity into account, and are engaged in efforts to increase the ratio of women in management positions - Given that the majority of TEL's employees are engineers, we utilize recruiters and invest heavily in branding in order to hire women at a level at least equivalent to the general ratio of women in each region (for engineers, the ratio of women with majors in science and engineering) - By utilizing technology and employing common personnel systems around the world, we develop mechanisms that allow overseas entities to fulfill headquarters roles and functions, even from outside Japan - We hold events such as Diversity & Inclusion Day by internal and external experts and leaders, create networking opportunities for employees with similar characteristics and experiences, and implement career roundtable discussions for people who are about to take, or have just returned from, maternity or childcare leave - In Japan, given the large number of opportunities we have to improve diversity, starting with gender, when compared with other countries, in 2021 we set a goal to achieve a female manager ratio (2.6% as of March 31, 2022) of 5.0% by 2026, and are working to achieve this ratio.